-James Ramsay is a professor of security studies, coordinator of the Homeland Security program, and the founding Chair of the Department of Business, Politics and Security Studies at the University of New Hampshire.
-Prior to UNH, he created one of the first undergraduate programs in homeland security at Embry-Riddle Aeronautical University in Florida, where he also founded the department of Security Studies and International Affairs.
-He has over 20 years’ experience in public health, emergency management, occupational safety, environmental health and security studies.
+James Ramsay is a professor of Security Studies, founding coordinator of the Homeland Security program, and founding Chair of the Department of Security Studies at the University of New Hampshire – an NSA/DHS designated cybersecurity education CAE.
+Prior to UNH, he created one of the nation’s first undergraduate programs in homeland security at Embry-Riddle Aeronautical University in Florida, where he also founded the Department of Security Studies and International Affairs.
+He has over 20 years’ experience in public health, terrorism studies, intelligence, cybersecurity, emergency management, occupational and environmental health.

-Previously, he was appointed by the US Secretary of Health and Human Services to serve on the Board of Scientific Counselors to the Director of the National Institute of Occupational Safety and Health in the CDC, where he served for 4 years.
-Ramsay now serves on the CDC/NIOSH Institutional Review Board as well as their Disaster Research IRB.
-Dr. Ramsay served 6 years on the Board of Directors for ABET, Inc., and 12 years as Chair of the Education Standards Committees for the American Society of Safety Professionals (ASSP).
+Dr. Ramsay was appointed by the US Secretary of Health and Human Services to serve on the Board of Scientific Counselors to the Director of NIOSH in the CDC, where he served for 4 years, and served on the CDC/NIOSH Institutional Review Board and their Disaster Research IRBs for 10 years.
+In 2020, Dr. Ramsay was the inaugural recipient of the Dave McIntyre Award for outstanding education and scholarship in Homeland Security by the Center for Homeland Defense and Security, and was elected as an ASSP “Fellow” in 2019.

 Ph.D., Population Heath (Heath Services Research), University of Wisconsin